steingartlab/singular/README.md

 > **Prologue**: *If you’re only running electrochemistry, i.e. nothing measuring anything else, you don’t need to consider this part*
 >

 At some point in every grad student’s life, you will run something in tandem with electrochemistry.
 That is the Club Steingart™️ way.
-This can be anything from acoustics to pressure, temperature, or even crystal oscillation.
+This can be anything from simple pressure and temperature logs to acoustics, calorimetry, or crystal oscillation.
 These multi-source data streams must be temporally synced in post.
 This is not the place to discuss that deceptively tricky topic in detail, but we need to touch on it.

 This writer's opinionated opinion on how to handle electrochemical data is to parse timestamps as [unix timestamps](https://www.unixtimestamp.com/) and set them as the pandas dataframe’s index.

-Anyware automatically handles this for neware data, but the other (stupid) formats only contain elapsed time by default.
+- Anyware automatically handles this for neware data, but the other (~stupid~) formats only contain elapsed time by default.

-On `squidstats`, it will first look for a column called `UTC Time (s)`.
-In case it is not there, it will set the time column as time elapsed.
-For both `biologic` and `ivium`, it will have the time column as time elapsed.
+- On `squidstats`, it will first look for a column called `UTC Time (s)`.
+In case it is not there, it will set the time column as time elapsed

+- For both `biologic` and `ivium`, it will have the time column as time elapsed.
 For those, the absolute timestamps can be added after calling `singular.load(id_)`.

 ## The code